TimaJuma/bored-map/README.md

 # Node Express App - Bored

-TH Bored app is a small project to map `bored api response`.
+The Bored app is a small project to map `bored api response`.

 Inside of this repoistory you will find **express** based web application for **Node.js** runtime.
 It’s built on **TypeScript**